US stocks drift as Wall Street heads for the finish of a big winning week

-NEW YORK (AP) — Wall Street is heading toward the finish of a strong, potentially perfect week as U.S. stocks on Friday drift close to the all-time high they set just a few months earlier, though it may feel like an economic era ago.
+NEW YORK (AP) — Wall Street is heading toward the finish of a strong week as U.S. stocks drift on Friday close to the all-time high they set just a few months earlier, though it may feel like an economic era ago.

-The S&P 500 was up 0.1% in early trading and potentially on track for a fifth straight gain.
-It's heading for a 4.6% rise for the week, which would be its third big winning week in the last four, as hopes build that President Donald Trump will lower his tariffs against other countries after reaching trade deals with them.
-Such hopes have driven the S&P 500 back within 3.6% of its record set in February, after the index at the heart of many 401(k) accounts briefly dropped roughly 20% below the mark last month.
+The S&P 500 was up 0.2% in midday trading and potentially heading for a fifth straight gain.
+It's on track for a 4.7% rise for the week, which would be its third winning week in the last four, as hopes build that President Donald Trump will lower his tariffs against other countries after reaching trade deals with them.
+Such hopes have driven the S&P 500 back within 3.5% of its record set in February after it briefly dropped roughly 20% below the mark last month.

-Trump's trade war had sent financial markets reeling worldwide because of twin dangers.
+Trump’s trade war had sent financial markets reeling worldwide because of twin dangers.
 On one hand, tariffs could slow the economy and drive it into a recession.
-On the other, it could push inflation higher.
-A couple better-than-expected reports on inflation this past week helped soothe some those second worries.
+On the other, tariffs could push inflation higher.

-But all the Trump’s on-and-off rollout of tariffs could by itself damage the economy by creating so much uncertainty that it causes U.S. households and businesses to freeze their spending and long-term plans.
-A report coming later in the morning will offer the latest snapshot of sentiment among U.S. consumers, which has been souring sharply because of tariffs.
+But this week featured some encouraging news on both fronts.
+The United States and China announced a 90-day stand-down in most of their punishing tariffs against each other, while a couple reports on inflation in the United States came in better than economists expected.

-In the meantime, Treasury yields eased in the bond market following this week's better-than-expected signals on inflation, which could give the Federal Reserve more leeway to cut interest rates later this year if high tariffs drag down the U.S. economy.
+It was “a week to remember,” according to economists at Bank of America led by Claudio Irigoyen and Antonio Gabriel.
+But they also said they're not expecting a significant drop in volatility, and they're not changing big-picture forecasts.

 Novo Nordisk's stock that trades in the United States fell 1.8% after the Danish company behind the Wegovy drug for weight loss said that Lars Fruergaard Jørgensen will step down as CEO and that the board is looking for his successor.
 The company cited "recent market challenges" and how the stock has been performing recently.